Noraldeno/practice/README.md

 ~git fetch: Fetches all the objects from the remote repository that are not present in the local one
 ~git pull: Fetches the files from the remote repository and merges with your local one
 ~git push: Pushes all the modified local objects to the remote repository and advances its branches

+To add an (existing) repository
+Must create a repository first from Github.com and copy URL to "remote repository URL"

+-git remote add origin "remote repository URL" (without quotes)
+-git remote -v (Verifies the new remote URL)
+-git push origin master  (This pushes local to the remote repository)